Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Synthetic Cruciform Exemplar

 The two load paths resulted in posterior distributions that exhibited different levels of joint and marginal parameter uncertainty as seen by the shape and spread of the contours, as well as different levels of parameter correlation as seen by the distinct amount of contour elongation (specific values of parameter correlation are reported in \ref{contours.app}).
-This visual comparison makes it clear that even though both load paths resulted in expected values that were very similar (Table~\ref{Tab: static results}), the results of the inference are not the same, and, importantly, load path AAAAA resulted in lower parameter uncertainty compared to load path ABABA.
-The selection of an AAAAA load path over ABABA, or any other alternative, is not necessarily intuitive \emph{a priori}.
-This result shows that the BOED algorithm was successfully able to identify the load path that produced more informative data than an alternative load path which may be selected \textit{a priori} by subject-matter expertise.
+While the expected values align closely (Table~\ref{Tab: static results}), the marginal and joint posterior plots reveal subtle differences in the means when considering the small uncertainties in the parameters.
+This visual comparison elucidates the distinct outcomes of both calibrations; importantly, load path AAAAA resulted in lower parameter uncertainty compared to load path ABABA.